fffilo/gitsound/README.md

 Git sounds
 ==========

-This script creates git template directory and This: on every `git init` new templete is added to `.git` directory.
+This script creates git template directory and changes global `init.templatedir` configuration: on every `git init` new templete is added to `.git` directory.

 Script is created for each [git hook](http://githooks.com/) which plays some sound if wav file exists.